jxmx/xlxd-evo/README.md

 ﻿# XLXD Evolution
 The XLX Multiprotocol Gateway Reflector Server is part of the software system for multiple amateur radio digital modes.
 The sources are published under GPL Licenses.

-This is a fork of xlxd that intends to strongly track to upstream but standardize and modernize the code.
+The "Evolution" version of xlxd is a is a fork of xlxd that intends to strongly track to upstream (if there are future changes) but standardize and modernize the code.
 Specifically, the initial goals are to: